 Come and Don’t Come bets are very similar to Pass Line bets, except the bet is placed after the point number has been set.

 Come bet: If the shooter rolls a 7 or 11, you win.
-You lose if a 2, 3, or 12 is rolled.
+You lose if a 2, 3, or 12 rolls out.

 Keep in mind that the Don’t Come bet carries the same etiquette as the Don’t Pass bet.
 You are betting against the shooter, and against the entire table.
 If you prefer to be part of the high-fiving and cheering along with the rest of the players, stick to the Come bet.